metadatacenter/cedar-model-validation-library/README.md

 The <tt>schema</tt> directory contains these specifications.

-In some cases it may be conventient to assembled these sub-schema in to a single schema.
+In some cases it may be conventient to assembled these sub-schema into a single schema.
 The individual JSON Schema files in the </tt>schema</tt> directory can be assembled into a single schema using the <tt>schemawrap.sh</tt> script in the <tt>scripts</tt> directory.